ccomp: clausal complement

 ccomp(says, works)

-Such clausal complements may be finite or nonfinite.
-However, if the subject of the clausal complement is controlled (that is, must be the same as the higher subject or object, with no other possible interpretation) the appropriate relation is xcomp.
+Note that if the clausal complements is nonfinite (infinitive), then it is labeled xcomp.
+In the first sentence below the subject of the clausal complement is not controlled (that is, it can be different as the higher subject or object, with no other possible interpretation).

 Генерал приказал нам выйти . \n General ordered us to-leave .